Understanding severe weather risk categories

 If an area is placed in any kind of risk, there is a chance for severe weather to occur.
 Prepare for the possibility of a severe thunderstorm hitting your area when under any risk.

 A marginal risk for severe weather means that isolated severe thunderstorms are possible but are limited in coverage, intensity, or duration.
 Under a marginal risk, damaging winds and large hail are possible, but only in a few spots.
 An isolated tornado can also occur but the chance is very low.
 Our area commonly gets placed under this category during severe weather seasons.
 The Harriston tornado in August 2020 occurred on a day when only a marginal risk was issued.

 A slight risk for severe weather means that scattered severe storms are possible but typically are short-lived and not widespread.
 Intense severe thunderstorms are possible under this category but are isolated in nature.
-Damaging winds and large hail become scattered in this category with tornadoes still low in coverage .
+Damaging winds and large hail become scattered in this category with tornadoes still low in coverage.
 In some instances, damaging winds may eclipse 70 mph, and hail could be up to golf ball sized.
-In our area, these risks are commonly issued a couple times a month during severe weather season.
+In our area, these risks are commonly issued a couple of times a month during severe weather season.
 In 2022, this risk was issued in Harrisonburg 15 times.

 A moderate risk for severe weather is significant.
 Widespread severe weather is likely.
 Storms can be long-lived and intense.
 This is when there is a greater chance to see damaging winds and large hail than not in a 25-mile radius.
 Intense supercells are likely or significant straight-line winds in storms develop.
 Tornado outbreaks can happen in this category.
-Moderate risks are only issued a handful of times a year for the entire country, and are rarely issued anywhere in Virginia.
+Moderate risks are only issued a handful of times a year for the entire country and are rarely issued anywhere in Virginia.
 This risk has never been issued for our area since the Storm Prediction Center moved to five categories in 2015.

 A high risk for severe weather means widespread severe storms are expected.
 Storms can be very long-lived, widespread, and powerful.
 This is when you typically see major tornado outbreaks or derechos.
-High risks for severe weather are issued on a rare occasion.
-The last time our viewing area saw severe weather at this magnitude was when the 2012 derecho tore through the area.
+High risks for severe weather are issued on rare occasions.
+The last time our viewing area saw severe weather of this magnitude was when the 2012 derecho tore through the area.
 March 31st, 2023 was the first time a high-risk was issued for some area in the country since March 25th, 2021.
 The Storm Prediction Center has issued a high risk for severe weather only 13 times in the past 10 years.